akawashiro/jendeley/README.md

 ```
 jendeley launch --db <YOUR PDFs DIR>/jendeley_db.json
 ```
-This command starts `jendeley` daemon and open the web user interface in your browser.
-You can use `--port` option to change the default port.
+This command launches the jendeley daemon and opens the web user interface in your web browser at [http://localhost:5000](http://localhost:5000).
+You have the option to change the default port by using the --port option.

 ### Launch `jendeley` automatically
 #### Linux
-When using Linux, you can launch `jendeley` automatically using `systemd`.
-Please make `~/.config/systemd/user/jendeley.service` with the following contents, run `systemctl --user enable jendeley && systemctl --user start jendeley` and access [http://localhost:5000](http://localhost:5000).
-You can check the log with `journalctl --user -f -u jendeley.service`.
+When using Linux, you can set up `jendeley` to start automatically by using `systemd`.
+To do this, please create a file named `~/.config/systemd/user/jendeley.service` with the following contents, and then run `systemctl --user enable jendeley && systemctl --user start jendeley`.
+You can then access `jendeley` at [http://localhost:5000](http://localhost:5000).
+You can monitor the logs using the command `journalctl --user -f -u jendeley.service`.
 ```
 # jendeley.service
 [Unit]